baites/baites.github.io/_posts/2030-01-15-string-hashing-and-palindromes.md

 * While the stack is not empty
   * Pop a collision location from the stack
   * Check if the resulting prefix ending in the given location is palindrome.
-    * If it is a palindrome, return the concatenation between the reverse string minus the palindromic plus the original string.
+    * If it is a palindrome, return the concatenation between the reverse string minus the palindromic suffix with the original string.
     * Otherwise, continue.

 You can find my version of the algorithm I submitted and pass [leetcode graduation system](https://github.com/baites/examples/blob/master/coding/leetcode/shortest_palindrome.py).